yairp03/picoGym/Guides/Tools/exiftool.md

 # Exiftool

-`exiftool` is a tool that allows you to read, write and edit metadata from files.
+Exiftool is a tool that allows you to read, write and edit metadata from files.
 It is available on Linux, Windows and Mac.

 ## Installation